samuelnalini/ChatCLI/README.md

 sudo apt upgrade
 ```

 You can then move on to installing the required packages.
+This is an example for Ubuntu, but similar packages are available on other distros as well:

 ```
 sudo apt install build-essential cmake curl git unzip pkg-config autoconf automake libtool zip libncurses-dev libsodium-dev